seyyedh/blogpy/README.md

 Blogpy is a simple blog application written by Python3 & Django2.2.
 This project is for educational purposes.

-## Technologies used in this course
+## Technologies used in this project

-This project and video series are best practices for Backend Engineering with Python and Django and the most common technologies every backend engineer should know.
-Technologies used in this course are listed below.
+This project is practice for Backend Engineering with Python and Django and the most common technologies.
+Technologies used in this project are listed below.
 -   [Python 3.x](https://www.python.org/) - Programming Language
 -   [Django 2.2.x](https://www.djangoproject.com/) - Powerful Web Framework
 -   [Django Rest Framework](https://www.django-rest-framework.org/) - Web API's